fbpx

 How to grow a banana tree

-Bananas are incredibly versatile fruits and popular snacks around the world.
+Bananas are incredibly versatile fruits and particularly fun plants to look at.
 With large leaves that add a touch of the tropics to any backyard, they are also great for growing in the garden.

 How to grow a banana tree (1)

 To make matters even more confusing, banana fruits are also technically classified as berries.
-They may not look much like the typical berries we know and love, but botanically they do have a similar structure.
-This even applies to plants typically classified as vegetables, such as cucumbers.
+They may not look much like the typical berries we know and love, but botanically, they do have a similar structure.

 Due to their love of warm temperatures and high humidity, as well as their wonderful tropical foliage, banana trees have also become popular indoor plants.
 Although they are unlikely to produce fruit when grown indoors, they do make great leafy plants to fill empty corners.